Repo-Rani/Document/README.md

 ---

-Feel free to copy this structure and customize it further to suit your project needs! 😊

 Sanity CMS: To manage content, including product and user data.
 Third-Party APIs: For handling payment transactions and shipment tracking.